ahle-pro/kata_bank/README.md

 Based on the exercise scenario and the result of our example mapping (BDD), we could easily identify some elements in our domain model:
 1. Entities: Account and Widthdraw (transaction)
 2. Aggregates: Widthdraws
-3. Value Objects: WithdrawalAmount, OriginalBalance, NewBalance
+3. Value Objects: WithdrawalAmount (Cash), OriginalBalance, NewBalance, Name
 4. Repositories: ATM application (just a name).
 In real scenario, it should be a database.
 5. Factory: ATM application.
 In real scenario, it should be a "transaction logging system".
 6. Service: ATM application.
-In real scenario, it should be many systems (SWIFT, ebanking, etc...)
+In real scenario, it could be any banking system (SWIFT, ebanking, etc...)
+7. Modules: None (or Withdraw, checking the credit card)

 #### Supple design
 Due to the simplicity of scenario, no layered architecture and context mapping is used in this kata.